SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Evaluation

-\boldparagraph{Observation 2. \sys shows profound improvement in memory usage (Figure~\ref{fig:all:mem}) against baseline systems, especially in complex multi-way joins.} This is primarily due to two factors: First, the \code{(MX)JOIN} used by \sys is more memory-efficient compared to the joins implemented by Shrinkwrap and SMCQL.
+{\bf Observation 2. \sys shows profound improvement in memory usage (Figure~\ref{fig:all:mem}) against baseline systems, especially in complex multi-way joins.} This is primarily due to two factors: First, the \code{(MX)JOIN} used by \sys is more memory-efficient compared to the joins implemented by Shrinkwrap and SMCQL.
 Second, \sys's capability to identify optimal execution plans significantly reduces total intermediate sizes, which is particularly beneficial for complex joins that suffer from sub-optimal or exhaustive padding in other systems.
-To better understand the substantial improvements \sys achieves—for instance, up to $928.2\times$ over Shrinkwrap and more than $10^5\times$ over SMCQL—we will zoom into a specific query, Q6, and compare the detailed execution plans of the three systems.
-The choice of Q6 is strategic because its complexity sufficiently highlights the differences in execution plans, yet it remains simple enough for clear visual representation.
-Our comparison features four execution plans: a plaintext optimal plan derived directly from the logical plan using actual cardinalities, illustrating the ground truth optimal execution; a hypothetical SMCQL plan (since Q6 cannot be completed by SMCQL so we project the cardinalities); and two actual execution plans from our experiments with Shrinkwrap and \sys.
+To better understand the substantial improvements \sys achieves—for instance, up to $928.2\times$ over Shrinkwrap and more than $10^5\times$ over SMCQL—we will zoom into a specific query, FQ6, and compare the detailed execution plans of the three systems.
+The choice of FQ6 is strategic because its complexity sufficiently highlights the differences in execution plans, yet it remains simple enough for clear visual representation.
+Our comparison features four execution plans: a plaintext optimal plan, illustrating the ground truth optimal execution; a hypothetical SMCQL plan (with projected cardinalities); and two actual execution plans from our experiments with Shrinkwrap and \sys.
 The detailed comparisons and observations are summarized in Figure~\ref{fig:plan_cmp}.